 2nd International Erich Fromm Research Conference at the IPU, June 21 - 23, 2018

-Second International Erich Fromm Seminar for Docs and Post-Docs at the Fromm Archive in Tuebingen
+Third International Erich Fromm Seminar for Doctoral Students and Postdocs at the IPU.

 The activities conducted by the Erich Fromm Study Center serve the aim of conveying and further developing the sociopsychological thinking of Erich Fromm.
 Taking a humanistic understanding of science as its basis, it is concerned with investigating and probing the psychological and social conditions for the success of humans and society, as well as with the application of corresponding findings to course contents and research projects.